Kiera Hogan: All Elite Wrestling / Ring of Honor (2021–2025)

 Hogan made her AEW debut on August 11, 2021, against Hikaru Shida on AEW: Dark Elevation where she lost.
 On September 6, Hogan picked up her first win for the company on AEW Dark Elevation facing Blair Onyx.
 On September 28, on AEW Dark Excalibur noted that Hogan had signed to the company which Hogan later revealed was true.
 On April 13, 2022, on Dynamite Hogan became a part of The Baddies stable which included her, Red Velvet and Jade Cargill.
 On the November 23, 2022, episode of Dynamite, Cargill dismissed Hogan from The Baddies.

-During year 2023 Kiera Hogan made her Ring of Honor (ROH) debut and wrestled in multiple matches ever since.
+During year 2023 Kiera Hogan made her Ring of Honor (ROH) debut and wrestled in multiple matches.
 On the June 22, 2023 episode of Ring of Honor Kiera faced Athena in a Chicago Street Fight match for the ROH Women's World Championship but was unsuccessful.

-On December 27, 2023 Kiera Hogan entered the inaugural ROH Women's World Television Championship tournament but lost to Diamante in the first round.
+On December 27, 2023, Kiera Hogan entered the inaugural ROH Women's World Television Championship tournament but lost to Diamante in the first round.
 In September 2025, Hogan was removed from AEW's roster page on their official website, signaling her departure from the company.

+Return to Total Nonstop Action Wrestling (2026–present)

+On August 23, 2026 at Lockdown, Hogan made her first Total Nonstop Action Wrestling (formerly Impact Wrestling) appearance in five years, filling in for Rosemary to assist Allie defeat The Elegance Brand (Heather by Elegance and M by Elegance) to retain the TNA Knockouts World Tag Team Championship.
+After the match, TNA announced that Hogan had officially re-signed with the promotion.

 Personal life

-On July 20, 2019, Hogan announced that she is in a relationship with fellow professional wrestler Diamante.
+Hogan is engaged to fellow professional wrestler Diamante.